-The Clinical Mental Health Counseling program is a 60-semester hour, 2year minimum, and 6-year maximum program.
-The CHMC program can be completed either onsite or online depending on the track chosen when applied.
+The Clinical Mental Health Counseling program is a 60-semester hour, Two-year minimum, and Six-year maximum program.
+The CMHC program can be completed either onsite or online depending on the track chosen when applied.

 Mission Statement: It is the mission of the M.A. in Clinical Mental Health Counseling program to provide a Christ-centered academic community that facilitates the professional and personal development of students to become competent providers of exceptional clinical mental health services to individuals and their related systems within relevant ecological contexts.